OWASP/www-policy/operational/chapter-handbook-existing.md

 - The Open Web Application Security Project (OWASP) is a not-for-profit worldwide charitable organization focused on improving the security of application software.
 Our mission is to make application security visible, so that people and organizations can make informed decisions about true application security risks.
 Everyone is free to participate in OWASP and all of our materials are available under a free and open software license.
 - Reference to the OWASP Foundation Bylaws, the primary governing document for the OWASP, as well as this Handbook.
 Where there is conflict between chapter bylaws and the Foundation's bylaws or handbook the Foundation's Bylaws and Handbooks take precedence.
 Should any Handbook conflict with the Foundation's Bylaws, the Bylaws take precedence.

-Chapter by-laws that currently exist have been posted in one central place on the wiki - https://www.owasp.org/index.php/Local_Chapter_ByLaws.
-If your chapter has by-laws already or adopts by-laws in the future, please post them to the wiki on the Local Chapter ByLaws page, or submit them through the contact us form.
+Chapter by-laws that currently exist have been posted in one central place on the website - https://www.owasp.org/index.php/Local_Chapter_ByLaws.
+If your chapter has by-laws already or adopts by-laws in the future, please post them to the website on the Local Chapter ByLaws page, or submit them through the contact us form.

 ## Legal Entity